guttih/WinStrip/Deployment.md

         1. In Assembly version increment the Minor version number from 0 to 1
         2. In File     version increment the Minor version number from 0 to 1
 2. select Release in Solution Configurations
-3. Left-Click WinStrip project and select Rebuild
+3. Right-Click WinStrip project and select Rebuild
+4. Click Setup project and change setup Version in the Properties window from 1.0.0 to 1.1.0
+    - Click Yes when asked to generate a new UpgradeCode (GUID)
-4. Left-Click Setup project and select Rebuild
+5. Right-Click Setup project and select Rebuild

 ## Getting the release to the project webpage.
 This is important because older versions will check if there is a newer versions of the application